-Call Our Drug Injury Attorneys for Compassionate Counsel
+Call Our Invokana Lawsuit Attorneys for Compassionate Counsel

 If you took or are taking any of a class of diabetes medications called SGLT2 inhibitors and have experienced serious side effects, Crumley Roberts may be able to help.
 Our firm represents patients who have experienced serious injuries or complications after taking Invokana®, Invokamet®, Farxiga®, and other SGLT2 inhibitor diabetes medications.
 Leg and foot amputations, ketoacidosis, and other medical problems have been associated with these diabetes drugs.

 We at Crumley Roberts are committed to protecting the rights of the injured.
 We are here to help you through life’s most difficult moments.
 Although it may seem difficult or impossible to create a brighter future after experiencing serious diabetes drug side effects, our team can offer a shoulder to lean on and experienced counsel to seek compensation for your medical treatment, ongoing medical care, lost earnings, and possibly more.